wso2/docs-ei/en/micro-integrator/docs/setup/performance_tuning/tuning-the-VFS-Transport.md

     See the complete list of [parameters](../../../references/config-catalog) for configuring message builders and formatters.

+## Update service-level configurations

+Apply the following configurations when you create a proxy service.

-2. In the proxy service where you use the VFS transport, add the following parameter to enable streaming:
+1. In the proxy service where you use the VFS transport, add the following parameter to enable streaming:

     ```xml
     <parameter name="transport.vfs.Streaming">true</parameter>
     ```

-3. In the same proxy service, add the following property before the Send mediator:
+2. In the same proxy service, add the following property before the Send mediator:

     !!!
 Info
         You also need to add the following property if you want to use the VFS transport to transfer files from VFS to VFS.